zarpafantasma/corpus_rythmos/IV- Narrative_Works/Aetherion_Mark1_Prototype_(LAB_7Z)/ATTI_Technology_Transfer_Operations/ATTI-02_en-US_BIOMEDICAL_SPINOFFS.md

     "The patient's heart was beating so slowly we could see each contraction like a time-lapse flower blooming.
 About once every 40 seconds.
-     Their eyes tracked us, but so slowly—the saccade we'd normally miss took a full second.
+     Their eyes tracked us, but so slowly, the saccade we'd normally miss took a full second.
 They seemed frozen, but they were alive.
      Just... slow."